 Nearby places to visit are Royal Plaza Mall, Millennium Plaza Doha, and Hamad Pediatric Emergency Center.

-Al Asmakh Mall and Millennium Hotel are both walking distance from Joaan station.
+Al Asmakh Mall and Millennium Hotel are both within walking distance from Joaan station.
 If you want to reach Mirqab Mall, alight at Joaan station then walk approximately 10 to 15 minutes to get to the mall.

 Al Sudan Station